amitaysicherman/invoice-layoutlm/README.md

 ```

 # Prediction from input string
 The input string is one line json with the following shape:
 ```
 {
    "img_height": The height of the image,
-   "img_width": The widtt of the image,
+   "img_width": The width of the image,
    "tokens": List of tokens from the OCR.
 }
 ```